Alibaba-AAIG/Beyond-ImageNet-Attack/readme.md

 * ResNet152
 * DenseNet169

 After finishing training, the resulting generator will be put into `saved_models` folder.
-You can also download our pretrained-generator from ...... to `saved_models` folder.
+You can also download our pretrained-generator from [here](https://github.com/qilong-zhang/Beyond-ImageNet-Attack/releases/download/untagged-272d49eca20ef8891a03/saved_models.zip).

 ## Train
 Train the generator using vanilla BIA (RN: False, DA: False)